ritwin82/CodeBlue/README.md

-# CodeBlue
-I'm David (First Commit)
-This is my first commit to the CodeBlue project! hiiiiiiiiiiiiii I'm sushi
-HI im aditya
+  # Healthcare Chat Interface Design

+  This is a code bundle for Healthcare Chat Interface Design.
+The original project is available at https://www.figma.com/design/udF36Z5lDvYr7SY7y98ZPg/Healthcare-Chat-Interface-Design.

+  ## Running the code

+  Run `npm i` to install the dependencies.

+  Run `npm run dev` to start the development server.